 Top takeaways from New York’s Climate Week

-The city that never sleeps surpassed even its own usual frantic pace last week as world leaders rubbed elbows with thousands of climate leaders, from scientists to CEOs, at New York City’s Climate Week.
+The city that never sleeps surpassed even its own usual frantic pace last week as world leaders rubbed elbows with thousands of climate leaders, from scientists to CEOs to artists and activists, at New York City’s Climate Week.

 The tone of the week was one of urgency, with experts stressing that much more needs to be done if we are to have any chance of avoiding the worst impacts of climate change.